abaker42/revenuesync/README.md

 # revenuesync
-A software that displays all your revenue sources in one
+A software that displays all your revenue sources in one adding more addy